CodyMan0/CodyMan0/README.md

 - 🔭 I’m currently working on two side-projects, which is gachi and simplyRun.
-- 🌱 I’m learning server-side frameworks and Scalability-conscious system design in front-end at the moment.
+- 🌱 I’m learning server-side frameworks(next.js and svelteKit) and Scalability-conscious system design in front-end from experiences.
-- 👯All of my projects are visible at my portfolio website.
+- 👯All of my projects will be visible at my portfolio website since next month.
 </br>

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=CodyMan0&layout=compact)](https://github.com/anuraghazra/github-readme-stats)